 If your fixed mindset is challenge, then take some time to explore some alternative strategies to solve your problem.
 Research the issue, seek out experts and ask for help.
 Not knowing someone is no excuse either.
 There are so many free resources on the internet that can assist with almost any problem.
 Last year, for example, I taught myself to crochet a granny square.
 The first two or three videos I watched didn’t quite gel, but then I finally found one that helped me step through the process.
 Try another way and eventually you’ll get there.

 If your fixed mindset is setbacks, then tell yourself that these are a natural and expected aspect of life.
 Give yourself grace, regroup and then try again.
 You can do this (and if things are really overwhelming you, check out What to do when there’s too much to do to help regain a sense of control).

 If your fixed mindset is hard work then chunk down what you are working on so you feel a more frequent sense of accomplishment.
 For example, if you are writing a 1500 word blog post, then tick off every 250 words.
 Same thing goes for a work report.
 If you can’t quantify the actual work then quantify the time: give yourself a tick for every fifteen minutes you spend on task.
 Simply making progress is a huge motivator, but you won’t make it if you don’t try!

 If your fixed mindset is critique, then take a deep breath, and look at what is being said again with an objective eye.
 Do you trust and respect the person who gave it to you?
 If you trust their opinion on other things, then perhaps you should on this too.
 If you still feel ambivalent, what merit is there in the feedback?
 I know when I used to write novels, I would get critiques from fellow writers as a normal part of the process.
 I would always fix typos and other grammatical issues, but if there was something I felt ambivalent about, I’d wait to see what the others said.
 If more than one highlighted the same issue then I knew it was something I needed to fix – even if I didn’t want to!

 If your fixed mindset is success of others, then remind yourself everyone has a story to tell.
 I remember being completely in awe of a relatively new blogger and what she was achieving financially, and then seeing her post in a private Facebook group about some of the personal struggles she was facing.
 I have a good life, and a great marriage (third time’s the charm).
-I may not have her success (yet) but I don’t share her troubles.
+I may not have her financial success (yet) but I don’t share her troubles.
 And even if someone does seem to be rocking it in every area, then yay them!
 Look and see what they are doing, and then apply it to your own life.
 After all, if they can do it then so can you.

 To sum up: